 In this unit five-based bead strings and number lines are used to solve addition and subtraction problems.
-The aim is to get students that use an early additive strategy to solve problems by making up to 10 and on through the ‘ty’ numbers
+The aim is to get students that use an early additive strategy to solve problems using a tidy number strategy with 10.

 - Solve addition problems like 8 + 4 = by going 8 + 2 = 10, 10 + 2 (more) = 12.

 - Solve subtraction problems like 14 – 6 by going 14 – 4 = 10, 10 – 2 (more) = 8.